Frequently Asked Questions

 - What features should I look for in a protective cover for my aircraft?

-- Firstly, a canopy cover should be 100% lined with a microfiber lining wherever the cover touches the glass.
-Secondly, a cover should be made of a breathable material so it will not trap moisture and condensation under the cover, which will cause the paint and/or metal to oxidize over time as well as cause your glass to have a 'smoky' or 'cloudy' appearance.
-Thirdly, a cover should be made from a material that reflects the harmful UV sunlight in order to protect your paint, fabric and composite and keep the interior of your cockpit/cabin cool.
-This will protect your avionics and upholstery as well.
-Fourthly, a cover should be form-fitting and made to fit your specific aircraft fuselage so it will not chafe or bang against the glass and/or paint on a gusty day.
-Lastly, you should get a cover from Bruce's as we have over 30+ years experience manufacturing the world's finest custom protective covers for airplanes, gliders, jets and helicopters.
+- First, a canopy cover should be 100% lined with a microfiber lining wherever the cover touches the glass.
+Second, a cover should be made of a breathable material so it will not trap moisture and condensation under the cover, which could cause the paint and/or metal to oxidize over time as well as cause your glass to have a smoky or cloudy appearance.
+Third, a cover should be made from a material that reflects the harmful UV sunlight in order to protect your paint, fabric, and composite.
+This will keep the interior of your cockpit/cabin cool; protecting your avionics and upholstery as well.
+Fourth, a cover should be form-fitting and made to fit your specific aircrafts’ fuselage so it will not chafe or bang against the glass and/or paint on a gusty day.
+Last, you should get a cover from Bruce's as we have over 35+ years experience in manufacturing the world's finest custom protective covers for airplanes, gliders, jets and helicopters.

 - What material/s do you use for your covers?

 - Here at Bruce's Custom Covers, we perform extensive in-house weather testing on all of the fabrics we use.
 We have an industry standard Accelerated Weather Testing Machine called a Q-Panel.
 This machine can simulate UV sunlight exposure and condensation.
 We perform pull tests and abrasion tests with our fabrics.
 We conduct tests to calculate insulating properties and r-values of our materials.
 We also conduct and design experiments to test water repellent qualities of our materials.